EricDinging/CS5470/assignment_1/README.md

 ### Task 1: Single GPU Benchmarking

-Within the homework folder, we have provided `server.sh`, a script that starts a vLLM instance running LLM on GPU-0 of the server and exposes a vLLM API.
+Within the homework folder, we have provided `server.sh`, a script that starts a `meta-llama/Llama-3.2-3B-Instruct` instance on GPU 0 and exposes a vLLM API.

 **Requirements:**
+1. Allocate a node with 1 GPU.
-1. Start the serving workload on 1 GPU using the command provided in `server.sh`
+2. Start the serving workload on 1 GPU using the command provided in `server.sh`
-2. Execute the benchmark script using the command in `client.sh`
+3. Execute the benchmark script using the command in `client.sh`
-3. Store the TTFT (Time To First Token) and TPOT (Time Per Output Token) for each prompt from the output
+4. Store the TTFT (Time To First Token) and TPOT (Time Per Output Token) for each prompt from the output

 **Hint:**
 1. Allocate interactive GPU node using `salloc --nodes 1 --qos interactive --time 01:00:00 --constraint gpu --gpus 1 --account <projectID>`.
 One GPU is enough.
 2. Remember to make those scripts executable.
 3. Spawning two terminals would be useful, one for server and one for client.
 They should be on the same GPU node.
-Use `ssh <GPU_node_ID>`.
+Access the allocated node using `ssh <GPU_node_ID>` if the other terminal is on the login node.
+4. You need to login to Huggingface again on GPU nodes, and set `HF_HOME` to `HF_HOME=/pscratch/sd/<first_letter_of_usrname>/<usrname>/huggingface`.

 ### Task 2: Multi-GPU Benchmarking

 **Requirements:**
-1. Execute Llama 3.1 8B on 2 GPUs (GPUs 0, 1)
+1. Serve `meta-llama/Llama-3.1-8B` on 2 GPUs.
-2. Execute Llama 3.1 8B on 4 GPUs (GPUs 0-3)
+2. Serve `meta-llama/Llama-3.1-8B` on 4 GPUs.
-3. Modify parameters in `server.sh` and `client.sh` files to execute these configurations
+3. Modify parameters in `server.sh` and `client.sh` files to execute these configurations.
    - Review the vLLM documentation to understand what CLI arguments you need to add or modify for multi-GPU inference
 4. Store the TTFT and TPOT metrics for both configurations

 ### Task 3: Performance Visualization

 Create plots showing:
-1. Sorted TTFTs of prompts in the benchmark (for all three configurations: Qwen2.5-1.5B/1GPU, Llama-3.1-8B/2GPUs, Llama-3.1-8B/4GPUs)
+1. Sorted TTFTs of prompts in the benchmark (for all three configurations: `meta-llama/Llama-3.2-3B-Instruct` with 1 GPU, `meta-llama/Llama-3.1-8B` with 2GPUs, `meta-llama/Llama-3.1-8B` with 4 GPUs)
 2. Sorted TPOTs of prompts in the benchmark (for all three configurations)

 ### Task 4: NVIDIA Nsight Profiling